Fugtemypt123/fugtemypt123.github.io/_pages/about.md

 My research goal is to develop intelligent agents that adapt to real-world scenarios, improving their **generalizability**.

-Besides research, I am also an amateur enthusiast of algorithm competitions and have a <span style="color:orange">Master</span> title on [Codeforces](https://codeforces.com/profile/Fugtemypt).
+Besides research, I am also an amateur enthusiast of algorithm competitions and have a <span style="color:orange">Master</span> title on [Codeforces](https://codeforces.com/profile/Fugtemypt) (in high school).

 News